Balenciaga: Founding to 1919

-Customers risked their safety to travel to Europe during World War II to see Balenciaga's clothing.
-During this period, he was noted for his "square coat", with sleeves cut in a single piece with the yoke, and for his designs with black (or black and brown) lace over bright pink fabric.
-Historians believe that Balenciaga's continued activity during the Nazi occupation of Paris was made possible by Balenciaga's connections with Spanish dictator General Francisco Franco who was Adolf Hitler's close ally.
-The relation to Franco was so close in fact, the Balenciaga designed clothing for the Franco family.
-The company was one of only 60 companies allowed to operate during the occupation, and the ongoing supply of raw materials from Spain, which were in short supply in Paris at the time due to the war, gave Balenciaga a competitive advantage.
-However, Balenciaga testified that he refused Hitler's request to transfer his company's activities to Berlin.
+Historians believe that Balenciaga's continued activity during the German occupation of Paris was made possible by his connections with Spanish dictator Francisco Franco who was German dictator Adolf Hitler's close ally.
+The relation to Franco was so close that Balenciaga designed clothing for the Franco family.
+The company was one of only 60 allowed to operate during the occupation, and the ongoing supply of raw materials from Spain, which were in short supply in Paris due to the war, gave Balenciaga a competitive advantage.
+However, he testified that he refused Hitler's request to transfer his company's activities to Berlin.

 During the post-war years, his lines became more linear and sleek, diverging from the hourglass shape popularized by "Christian Dior's New Look".
 The fluidity of his silhouettes enabled him to manipulate the relationship between his clothing and women's bodies.
 In 1951, he transformed the silhouette, broadening the shoulders and removing the waist.
 In 1955, he designed the tunic dress, which later developed into the chemise dress of 1958.
 Other contributions in the postwar era included the spherical balloon jacket (1953), the high-waisted baby doll dress (1957), the cocoon coat (1957), the balloon skirt (1957), and the sack dress (1957).
 In 1959, his work culminated in the Empire line, with high-waisted dresses and coats cut like kimono.
-His manipulation of the waist, in particular, contributed to "what is considered to be his most important contribution to the world of fashion: a new silhouette for women."
+His manipulation of the waist, in particular, constituted "what is considered to be his most important contribution to the world of fashion: a new silhouette for women".

 In the 1960s, Balenciaga tended toward heavy fabrics, intricate embroidery, and bold materials.
 His trademarks included "collars that stood away from the collarbone to give a swanlike appearance" and shortened "bracelet" sleeves.
 His often spare, sculptural creations—including funnel-shape gowns of stiff duchess satin worn to acclaim by clients such as Pauline de Rothschild, Bunny Mellon, Marella Agnelli, Hope Portocarrero, Gloria Guinness, and Mona von Bismarck—were considered masterworks of haute couture in the 1950s and 1960s.
 In 1960, he designed the wedding dress for Queen Fabiola of Belgium made of ivory duchess satin trimmed with white mink at the collar and the hips.
-Jackie Kennedy famously upset her husband by buying Balenciaga's expensive creations while John F. Kennedy was president, he apparently feared that the American public might think the purchases too lavish.
+Jackie Kennedy famously upset her husband by buying Balenciaga's expensive creations while John F. Kennedy was president – he apparently feared that the American public might think the purchases too lavish.
 Her haute couture bills were eventually discreetly paid by her father-in-law, Joseph Kennedy.